John Wallace Crawford: Crook's Horsemeat March

 Crook soon began running short of food and supplies and ordered his men to go on half rations.
 Many of the men were forced to subsist on horsemeat and was thereafter known as "General Crook's Horsemeat March."
 Without grain and adequate forage, horses and mules had weakened and many collapsed in the steady rain and mud.
 Crook had already given orders to shoot abandoned animals for food, and for several days his saddened, ragtag army would exist on a diet of mule and horsemeat.

 The horses commenced to play out.
 As fast as the poor brutes fell the quartermaster had them killed and issued as rations, so the soldiers had nothing but played-out horses to eat from there on into the Hills.
 It looked funny to see a soldier ride his horse until it dropped exhausted, and then get off and shoot it and cut up its carcass up and issue meat to the soldiers of different companies.
 Gen. Crook would not take any advantage of his command.
 If they starved, he starved with them.

 But the soldiers were nearing total exhaustion; wet, hungry, disheartened by constant hardships.
-One officer wrote that he saw: "men who were very plucky sit down and cry like children because the could not hold out."
+One officer wrote that he saw: "men who were very plucky sit down and cry like children because they could not hold out."
 Years later, Colonel Andrew S. Burt reminisced with Crawford about the hardships they had shared on this grueling march: hunger, marching in the rain, sleeping on wet, muddy ground, eating horse meat.
 He vividly recalled Jack squatting on the ground before a campfire, "gnawing at a horse's rib flesh from the coals and glad to get the rib."